-There are many additional topics related to mental illness and IDD, such as substance use disorder, poverty, inadequate low-income housing, veterans, trauma (e.g., child abuse, domestic violence, natural disasters), human trafficking, and other health conditions (e.g., dementia or epilepsy).
+There are many additional topics related to mental illness and IDD, such as substance use disorder, poverty, inadequate low-income housing, veterans, trauma (e.g., child abuse, domestic violence, natural disasters), human trafficking, race, and other health conditions (e.g., dementia or epilepsy).
 These issues frequently overlap with mental illness and IDD issues and, while critical to a thorough understanding of mental illness and IDD, are not the focus of this edition.

-The following icons denote special topics to watch for: Noteworthy Information, Legislative Changes, Reflection Points, and Texas-Specific Examples.
+The following icons denote special topics to watch for: Noteworthy Information, Legislative Changes, Fairness Reflection Points, and Texas-Specific Examples.

 lcon Explanation Noteworthy Information This star icon draws the reader's attention to important points of law or policy that are often overlooked or misunderstood.
 Legislative Changes New laws from the 88th legislative session (2023) are noted throughout this bench book with this icon.
 Changes from previous legislative sessions are incorporated into the text of the bench book.
-Reflection Points Reflection Points are at critical places in the processing of a case to that create an opportunity to consider judicial and systemic efficiency.
-Although the Reflection Points are generally directed at judges, each one of us has a role to play in identifying opportunities to improve the justice system, and we encourage all justice system professionals to use these points for honest and thoughtful consideration in their work.
+Fairness Reflection Point Reflection Points are at critical places in the processing of a case where the consequences of systemic bias and disproportionality can be minimized.
+Although the Reflection Points are generally directed at judges, each one of us has a role to play in identifying and ending systemic bias in the justice system, and we encourage all justice system professionals to use these points for honest and thoughtful consideration in their work.
 Practical Examples This icon alerts the reader to practical examples of the statutes and policies that makeup Texas Mental Health Law.